 - Analyze complex scenarios and use creative problem-solving to turn challenges into profitable opportunities.

-- Monitor cost-effectiveness of operations and personnel using quantitative data, offering feedback and making cuts where necessary
+- Monitor cost-effectiveness of operations and personnel using quantitative data, offering feedback and making cuts where necessary, improving productivity by 45%.

 - Uncovered new clients and business opportunities.